composablesys/wish-you-were-fast/reuse23/Engine_Log.md

 The engine is built in `wazero/`.
 The engine updates through build.py running `git pull`.

-#### how to install go
+#### How to Install Go

-On the go install page, download the tar.
+On the [Go Installation Page](https://go.dev/doc/install), download the tar.
 In your local terminal, go to the directory where it was downloaded and run the following command to copy the file to the remote host
 ```
 $ scp go1.20.6.linux-amd64.tar.gz <username>@<server>:/home/<username>
 ```